abdeoliveira/syncthing-tray-gtk3/README.md

 # Usage

-Run the script with `ruby syncthing-tray-gtk3.rb`.Alternatively, you can make it executable firsrt with `chmod +x syncthing-tray-gtk3.rb`.
+Run the script with `ruby syncthing-tray-gtk3.rb`.
+Alternatively, you can make it executable firsrt with `chmod +x syncthing-tray-gtk3.rb`.
 Then execute it as `./syncthing-tray-gtk3.rb`.